-1. The SPS may take action on principal/program manager recommendations for exemptions to lay off using the following two (2) specific criteria:

-- a.
-Critical program and/or organization function: a position which is unique or essential to maintaining at least a minimum continuity level of a critical or legally mandated SPS program or function. - b.
-Special and unique skills and expertise: unique expertise or training in a critical instructional area as demonstrated by training, specific experience and education. - 2.
-The SPS shall notify the SEA within five (5) working days of any exemption recommendations that are approved.
-The notice shall include the following information: the exemptions granted, the positions involved, the name(s) of the incumbent(s), the rationale for granting the exemption(s), and the person(s) affected.
+- 1. In order to retain a workforce that includes racial, gender, linguistic and equity literate educators in times of displacement and/or reduction in force, SPS may as allowed by law, take action on a principal/program manager's recommendations for exemptions to displacement and lay-off (reduction in force) using the following three (3) specific criteria: - a.
+Critical program and/organization function: a position which is unique or essential to maintaining at least a minimum continuity level of a critical or legally mandated SPS program or function. - b.
+Special and unique skills and expertise: unique expertise or training in critical instructional or educational support areas as demonstrated by training, specific experience and education. - c.
+Use of the Racial Equity Analysis Tool points to an adverse impact on students furthest from educational justice when making staffing, budgetary or displacement/layoff decisions. - 2.
+SPS shall notify SEA within five (5) working days of any exemption recommendations that are approved.
+The notice shall include the following information: The exemptions granted, the positions involved, the name(s) of the incumbent(s), the rationale for granting the exemption(s), and the person(s) affected.